Cray-HPE/docs-csm/operations/system_admin_toolkit/usage/SAT_Bootprep.md

   [Dynamic Variable Substitutions](#dynamic-variable-substitutions).
 - Use a `description` key to describe the image in the bootprep input file.
   Note that this key is not currently used.
+- Use `if_exists` key to specify the behaviour when an image already exists on the system with the same name, as described in [Set behavior when items already exist](#set-behavior-when-items-already-exist).

 #### Use base images or recipes from IMS